AzizAlhaqbani/Datascience-Projects/README.md

 [Link to report](https://github.com/AzizAlhaqbani/datascience-projects/blob/master/Wrangling%20OpenStreetMap/OpenStreetMaps-Wrangling-NewYorkCity-Dataset.md)

 ### Analyzing a Sample of Facebook's Dataset
-Exploring a 100,000 observations of Facebook's dataset, visualizing one-dimentional variable and multivarites as well.
+Exploring a 100,000 observations of Facebook's dataset, visualizing dimensions of univariates and multivarites as well.
 The analysis used R and ggplot2.

 [Link to report](http://rpubs.com/AzizHaq/314032)